janice-cotcher/Escape_The_Ship/README.md

 ## Installation

-Python 3.7 is needed to plat this game [Python 3.7](https://www.python.org/downloads/) to install Python.
+Python 3.7 is needed to play this game.
+[Python 3.7](https://www.python.org/downloads/) to install Python.

 ## Run the Program